 Levels of ESR are generally higher in females.
 Also the level increases with increasing age.

-This is sometimes called an acute phase protein.
+CRP is a protein that is sometimes called an acute phase protein or acute phase reactant.
 This means that the level of CRP increases when you have certain diseases which cause inflammation.
 CRP can be measured in a blood sample.
 The CRP test measures the level of one specific protein, whereas the ESR takes account of many proteins.

 The conditions which the ESR test monitors can also be monitored by the PV test.
 It is another marker of inflammation.
 However, it is more difficult to perform and is not as widely used as ESR testing.

-What are the normal values for ESR, CRP and PV?
+What are the normal values for ESR, CRP, PCT and PV?

 - CRP: most people without any underlying health problem have a CRP level less than 3 mg/L and nearly always less than 10 mg/L.